Categories

 << See all of Fr.
 Hardon’s publications >>

 Fr.
 Hardon’s catechetical mission expanded with the catechetical study program, which he wrote for the Holy See after Pope St. John Paul II requested Mother Teresa to educate her Missionaries of Charity to become catechists.
-This catechetical course, studied by the Missionaries of Charity worldwide in their formation, has been adapted into home-study courses for the laity, entitled the Revised Basic Catechism Course (16 lessons), the Advanced Catechism Course (36 lessons), and the Masters Catechism Course.
+This catechetical course, studied by the Missionaries of Charity worldwide in their formation, has been adapted into home-study courses for the laity, entitled the Manual of the Basic Catechism Course, the Advanced Catechism Course (36 lessons), and the Masters of the Spiritual Life Course.
 These courses serve as the formation program for the Marian Catechetical Apostolate, founded by Fr.
 Hardon in 1985 in order to train the laity to become catechists and evangelists in the modern world.
 This apostolate was directed by Fr.
 Hardon until his death and is now headed by International Director Cardinal Raymond L. Burke.
 In 1995, at age 81, Fr.
-Hardon inaugurated a series of full-semester courses by teleconference, published in albums of twelve audiocassettes on a variety of topics including Angels and Demons, The Blessed Sacrament, The Sacraments and the Marian Catechist, The Spiritual Exercises of St. Ignatius of Loyola, The Profession of the Roman Catholic Faith, Catholic Sexual Morality: A Challenge—A Solution, The Truth Crusades Series I, II and III and the Ten Commandments.
+Hardon inaugurated a series of full-semester courses by teleconference, published in albums of twelve audiocassettes on a variety of topics including Angels and Demons, The Blessed Sacrament, The Sacraments and the Marian Catechist, The Spiritual Exercises of St. Ignatius of Loyola, The Profession of the Roman Catholic Faith, Catholic Sexual Morality: A Challenge—A Solution, The Truth Crusades Series I, Series II and Series III and the Ten Commandments.
 This work in the audio field broadened Fr.
 Hardon’s ability to reach people with the Gospel message through the use of mass media communications.
 The importance of the mass media continued to be a force of Fr.
 Hardon’s teaching and apostolates.
 Both the Marian Catechists Apostolate and the Fr.
 John A. Hardon S.J., Media Apostolate (founded posthumously at Fr.
 Hardon’s request) focus on bringing the faith to the modern world through the means of mass media communication.
 Fr.
 John A. Hardon, SJ TombstoneThroughout his life, Fr.
 Hardon was recognized for his heroic efforts to teach and to preach the truth “in and out of season.”
 He was the recipient of the Papal Medal in 1951.
 He was honored for his outstanding work in the field of history by the Catholic Press Association in 1973.
 In 1978 he received a medal from the Slovak World Congress.
 In 1984 he received the Cardinal Wright Award from the Fellowship of Catholic Scholars.
 He was honored with the St. Maximilian Kolbe Award in Mariology in 1990.
 Fr.
 Hardon also was a member of the Catholic Truth Society, the Society for Religious Vocations, the International Association of Mission Studies, and the Fellowship of Catholic Scholars.
 Fr.
 John Hardon passed into eternity on December 30, 2000 at the Columbiere Jesuit House in Clarkston, Michigan.
 Efforts are in progress for the creation of a permanent archive and study center on the life and work of Fr.
 Hardon at the Shrine of Our Lady of Guadalupe, in La Crosse, Wisconsin.
 The Archive and Guild is temporarily located in Bardstown, Kentucky, and is a work for the cause of the beatification and canonization of the Servant of God, Fr.
 John Anthony Hardon S.J.

 References: